vividos/WhereToFly/src/App/Resources/Assets/info/manual.md

 The ![Find](images/magnify.svg) button shows a dialog to find a specific place, e.g. a mountain or town name.
 The result is shown with an orange pin.
-From the pin info, you can add a new location pin from the find result.
+From the pin info, you can add a new location pin based on the find result.

 ### Other map functions